dhidas/id09-1_CDI_ivu18_2.4m/README.md

 This means that for positive taper the downstream gap is larger than the upstream gap.
 For positive tilt the downstream side is higher than the upstream side.

-## Coordinate Systems
+## Coordinate Systems (CS)
 It is assumed that typical usage will be gap and taper motion (without changing elevation or tilt).
-PROG02 is used for gap+taper motion.
-PROG03 is used for elevation+tilt motion.
-PROG04 is used for combined motion gap+taper+elevation+tilt.
-These will use coordinate systems &2, &3, and &4 respectively.
+* CS2 & PROG02 is used for gap+taper motion.
+* CS3 & PROG03 is used for elevation+tilt motion.
+* CS4 & PROG04 is used for combined motion gap+taper+elevation+tilt.

 Position reporting for all coordinate systems is done in PLC18 to avoid duplicate code.